-Suggestions for Trauma-Informed Care Across the Multidisciplinary Team informed care in a hospital will trust the provider more and be more likely to reveal helpful information to support their treatment.
-A survivor who receives trauma-informed care from investigators may feel safer cooperating with investigators, and be more reliable as a witness.
+Suggestions for Trauma-Informed Care Across the Multidisciplinary Team

+When working with your multidisciplinary team, remember that trauma-informed care improves each discipline's ability to work with a survivor.
+A survivor who receives trauma-informed care in a hospital will trust the provider more and be more likely to reveal helpful information to support their treatment.
+A survivor who receives trauma-informed care from investigators may feel safer cooperating with investigators and be more reliable as a witness.